lev3l666/esphome-radiolib-cc1101/README.md

 Uses [Radiolib](https://github.com/jgromes/RadioLib) to enable a TI-CC1101 module as an ESPHome RF direct OOK remote receiver/transmitter.
 # Basics
 The included yaml files include configuration examples for ESP8266 and ESP32 micro-controllers.
 You should start by enabling dump_raw and making sure noise isn't being received when no transmissions are occurring.
 Adjusting bandwidth, data-rate, and AGC parameters can help with creating an optimal receive setup.
 The example includes the ability to expose these as controls in ESPHome or HomeAssistant.
-- More bandwidth will likely enable receiving more varying devices on the same frequency, but will increase noise and decrease range.
+- More bandwidth will likely enable receiving more varying devices on the same frequency, but will increase noise and may decrease range.

 ## debugging signals
 The ESP32 example includes an example UDP dumper that can help with analyzing pulse data.